webagent-cloud/n8n-nodes-webagent/README.md

 ## Usage

 To avoid errors from n8n default request timeout, both `Create and Run a New Task` and `Run an Existing Task` operations are executed in background by default and only return task and run id at first glance.
-To use tasks task run results :
+To use run results :
-- Periodically fetch results with `Get Task Run` and the corresponding run id
+- Periodically fetch results with `Get Run` and the corresponding run id
 - Or, if the task execution is short, activate `wait_for_completion` parameter in `Create and Run a New Task` and `Run an Existing Task` operations.

 For more informations, refer to the [webagent documentation](https://docs.webagent.cloud/introduction)